imalsogreg/servant-reflex/README.md

 ## Building the example

 You will need a recent [GHCJS installation](https://github.com/ghcjs/ghcjs), or use the [reflex-platform](https://github.com/reflex-frp/reflex-platform).
-A [snap 1.0](https://github.com/snapframework) is provided for serving the api. `Snap 1.0` is not yet on Hackage, but we bundle the sources as a git submodule.
+A [snap](https://github.com/snapframework) server using [servant-snap](https://github.com/haskell-servant/servant-snap) is provided for serving the api. `Snap 1.0` is not yet on Hackage (and servant-snap is still experimental), but we bundle the sources as a git submodule.
 To install everything with cabal:

 ```
 git clone https://github.com/mightybyte/servant-reflex